rgruesbeck/about/index.md

 # Hello

 I'm a software engineer specializing in all things JavaScript.
-I discovered software while working in the wine industry  to  where I built an ethanol prediction model.
+I discovered software while working in the wine industry  where I built an ethanol prediction model.

-Shortly after, I left wine to chase my dream of being a musician.
-However I continued exploring software development by co-founding a design and tech agency.
+Shortly after, I left wine to chase my dream of being a musicianand continued exploring software development by co-founding a design and tech agency.

 [GitHub](http://github.com/rgruesbeck/projects),
 [LinkedIn](https://www.linkedin.com/in/ron-gruesbeck/),